Different types of 3D Printing

 Of course, these concepts still have a long way to go before arriving in the mainstream, but these are definitely evolving rapidly.

-3D printed prosthetics and implants, as well as the use of 3D printing pens in orthopedic surgeries, is fast becoming commonplace.
+3D printed prosthetics and implants, as well as the use of 3D printing pens in orthopedic surgeries, are fast becoming commonplace.

 The use of 3D printing techniques for tissue engineering applications and building body parts from inkjet technology is also constantly being explored.